U.S. direct to consumer sales went from $6.85 billion in 2017 to $17.75 billion in 2020.

 What Does a Good DTC Business Do?

 They recognize the problems of traditional retail business models and react to them.
 Allbirds wriggled out of the entrenched footwear manufacturing cabal.
 Dollar Shave Club metaphorically unlocked the razor case for everyone.
 Casper mercifully eliminated visits to retail mattress stores.

-Here are some general marketing rules a successful DTC business can expect to follow in some form:
+Here are some general marketing rules a successful D2C business can expect to follow in some form:

-There’s no distributors or retailers to get in the way of successfully communicating your brand and value props to consumers.
+There’s no distributors or retailers to get in the way of successfully communicating your dtc brands and value props to consumers.
 Take advantage of the fact that it’s just you and your potential customer.

 Some statistics that reinforce how valuable this conversation is:

-- 94% of consumers are more loyal to a transparent brand
+- 94% of consumers are more loyal to a transparent consumer brands

 - 89% of consumers are loyal to brands with similar values